 After the fifth anniversary of the Effective Date (June 7, 2028), the holders of a majority of the Class C Units had the right to cause the Company to redeem all of the Class C Units.
 The redemption price per Class C Unit was equal to the greater of (i) the Class C Liquidation Preference and (ii) the Fair Market Value of a Class C Unit (the "Class C Redemption Price").
 The Class C Liquidation Preference is defined as an amount equal to the sum of (a) the Class C Preferred Return of such Class C Member and (b) the amount of such Class C Member's Net Invested Capital Contributions of \$65.0 million.
 The Class C Unit Preferred Return is defined as the cumulative, semiannually-compounded return of 8% per annum based on the original Net Invested Capital Contributions of \$65.0 million.
-The Class C the Original Net Invested Capital Contributions of \$65.0 million.
+The Class C Unit Redemption Right was removed as of the Closing of the Business Combination.